zac-perry/dotfiles/README.md

 - none-ls

 ## Tmux
 Tmux stuff is pretty basic.
-Just using TPM and the catppuccin theme.
+Just using TPM and the nord theme.